lewagon/dotfiles/01-Ruby/05-Regular-Expressions/Reboot-03-Instacart/README.md

 ## Guidelines

-- You should kickstart this challenge before lunch with the teacher.
+- You should kickstart this challenge before lunch altogether with the teacher.
 - Then it will take your all the afternoon to finish it.
-- Validate each step of the challenge with the teacher with an intermediate live-code altogether 💻.
+- Validate each step of the challenge with the teacher with an intermediate correction live-code 💻.

 ## Setup